Getting Started With GSA Schedules

 After carefully considering whether or not you have the resources to pursue a Schedules contract, and the time to both market and compete for business once you have a contract, you must complete a number of registrations and certifications before responding to a solicitation.
 Complete these administrative steps now, so you will be prepared to complete the solicitation process later.

-With the exception of the Past Performance Evaluation, the following registrations are free.
-A DUNS number is a prerequisite for any other registrations.
+With the exception of the Past Performance Evaluation, the following registrations are free:

 - DUNS – The nine-digit Data Universal Numbering System (DUNS), managed by Dun & Bradstreet, is a widely accepted, unique identifier for companies around the world.